Who May Enter?

 571-272-1000 (local); 571-272-9950 (TTY)

 Projects are to be removed from the exhibit rooms BEFORE the awards ceremony, They can be stored outside the door or returned to your vehicle.

 The planning committee of the Greater Capital Region Science and Engineering Fair and Science Congress reserves the right to disqualify any exhibit on the day of the fair for work that is unsuitable in subject matter or treatment, that is potentially dangerous, or that violates any rules of the fair.
 Make sure the size of your exhibit fits the rules.
 Also, exhibits that lack any of the necessary paper work or required signatures will be disqualified.

 Rensselaer Polytechnic Institute, though taking reasonable precautions in protecting exhibits, will not be responsible for broken or missing exhibits or parts.
 Protect any valuable items with some type of shield.
 Loose items and any collections must be secured to the exhibit and protected under some type of shield.
 Students are required to keep their exhibits in proper working order at all times.

 The Research Paper

-- Bring two copies of your research paper.
-One copy of your research paper will be collected at the registration table.
-One copy should remain at your exhibit area.
+- Bring one copy of your research paper.
+This copy of your research paper is to be displayed at your poster.

 - This paper should be typed or word-processed on 8.5” x 11” paper.
 The recommended length for the senior division is 5 to 10 pages, and 3 to 5 pages for the junior division.
 Graphs, pictures, and diagrams do not count as written pages.